Transhuman

 Transhuman, or trans-human, is the concept of an intermediary form between human and posthuman.
 In other words, a transhuman is a being that resembles a human in most respects but who has powers and abilities beyond those of standard humans.
-These abilities might include improved intelligence, awareness, strength, and/or durability.
-Transhumans appear in science-fiction, sometimes as cyborgs or genetically-enhanced humans.
+These abilities might include improved intelligence, awareness, strength, improved regenerative properties such as any cells that cannot effectively heal on their own or cannot survive in space without its said inclusion, and/or durability.
+Transhumans appear in science-fiction, sometimes as cyborgs or genetically enhanced humans.

 History of hypotheses

-In his Divine Comedy, Dante Alighieri coined the word "trasumanar" meaning "to transcend human nature, to pass beyond human nature" in the first canto of Paradiso.
+In his Divine Comedy (c.
+1321) Dante Alighieri coined the word "trasumanar" meaning "to transcend human nature, to pass beyond human nature" in the first canto of Paradiso.

-The use of the term "transhuman" goes back to French philosopher Pierre Teilhard de Chardin, who wrote in his 1949 book The Future of Mankind.
+The use of the term "transhuman" goes back to French philosopher Pierre Teilhard de Chardin, who wrote in his 1949 book The Future of Mankind:

 Liberty: that is to say, the chance offered to every man (by removing obstacles and placing the appropriate means at his disposal) of 'trans-humanizing' himself by developing his potentialities to the fullest extent.

 And in a 1951 unpublished revision of the same book:

 In consequence one is the less disposed to reject as unscientific the idea that the critical point of planetary Reflection, the fruit of socialization, far from being a mere spark in the darkness, represents our passage, by Translation or dematerialization, to another sphere of the Universe: not an ending of the ultra-human but its accession to some sort of trans-humanity at the ultimate heart of things.

 In 1957 book New Bottles for New Wine, English evolutionary biologist Julian Huxley wrote:

 The human species can, if it wishes, transcend itself—not just sporadically, an individual here in one way, an individual there in another way, but in its entirety, as humanity.
 We need a name for this new belief.
 Perhaps transhumanism will serve: man remaining man, but transcending himself, by realizing new possibilities of and for his human nature.
 "I believe in transhumanism": once there are enough people who can truly say that, the human species will be on the threshold of a new kind of existence, as different from ours as ours is from that of Peking man.
 It will at last be consciously fulfilling its real destiny.